You are here

 SMM facilitation of repairs to civilian infrastructure

-On 9 March, the SMM monitored adherence to the ceasefire to enable repairs to damaged power lines near Zolote-5/Mykhailivka.
-On 9 and 10 March, the Mission continued to facilitate the operation of the Donetsk Filtration Station (15km north of Donetsk) and to monitor the security situation around the pumping station near Vasylivka (non-government-controlled, 20km north of Donetsk).
+The Mission also facilitated the operation of the Donetsk Filtration Station (15km north of Donetsk) and continued to monitor the security situation in the area of the pumping station near Vasylivka (non-government-controlled, 20km north of Donetsk).

 Border areas outside government control